-If the Board finds that the breach is proved, then it may take one or more of the following actions (section 64 CSA Act):
+If the Board finds that the breach is proved, it may take one or more of the following actions (section 64 of the CSA Act):

 - Give the offender a warning about the need to comply with the conditions of the order.